Alprnn357/cs16-menu-extended/README.md

 - Easy to use
 - Scoreboard in Team Menu
 - All weapons with prices
-- Support Zombie Scenario game mode from CSMoE (Scoreboard drops behind in Team Menu due to some changes in CSMoE)
+- Support Zombie Scenario game mode from CSMoE (Scoreboard drops behind in Team Menu due to some changes in CSMoE).
 # Installation
 - Put the downloaded .pak file to your cstrike folder (game data).
+# If the menu doesn't work
+- Check the other .pak files in the same folder.
+Some .pak files can overlap if they uses the same named files in the same directories. if there's more, remove them out of it then launch the game again.
+- Check the touch folder and .cfg files in it, because this menu uses buy cfg files.
+So you should remove them too.
+- Try to create a new folder named "custom" in the same folder then move the .pak file into it (This method is recommended)
+- Still same?
+Maybe you should check the path (which configs, game saves, etc. are stored) in the Xash3D App.
 # Links
 Video preview: [YouTube](https://youtu.be/v_zggVeKDpI)